biowpn/bioweapon/_posts/2024-12-03-structured-bindings-cpp26.md

 work out-of-the-box.

 By the way, I'm fully aware that P2996 - the big reflection paper exists.
 I'm just not very confident that it'll make it to C++26.
-With P1061 accepted, a lot of the existing problems can be solved, and I'll gladly take a sure win when I see it.
+With P1061 accepted, a lot of the existing problems can already be solved, and I'll gladly take a win when I see it.

 P1061 also aimed high.
 It attempted to solve a new and very hard problem - introducing packs outside templates: